jundalisay/sp/content/en/research/benham/palmistry/part-2/chapter-07f.md

 ---
-title: "The Splits of the Line of Life"
+title: "Defects on the Line of Life"
-heading: "Chapter 7d "
+heading: "Chapter 7f"
-weight: 44
+weight: 45
 c: "deeppink"
 description: "The thin Life line indicates a lack of robust, muscular vitality and great endurance."
 author: "Benham"